zailous1/JazzHR-DotNet-SDK/README.md

 **_Need help with your integration to JazzHR?
 Reach out to https://zailous.com/contact today.
 We'd be more than happy to help!_**

-The JazzHR .NET SDK provides class libraries for accessing the JazzHR V1 API quickly, easily, and with confidence.
+The JazzHR .NET SDK provides class libraries for quickly, easily, and confidently accessing the JazzHR V1 API.
 It supports .Net 7.0.

 Some of the features include: